grafana/grafana/docs/sources/administration/configuration.md

 ### execute_alerts

 Enable or disable alerting rule execution.
-Default is `true`.
+The default value is `true`.
 The alerting UI remains visible.
 This option has a [legacy version in the alerting section]({{< relref "#execute_alerts-1">}}) that takes precedence.

 ### evaluation_timeout

 Sets the alert evaluation timeout when fetching data from the datasource.
-Default value is `30s`.
+The default value is `30s`.
 This option has a [legacy version in the alerting section]({{< relref "#evaluation_timeout_seconds">}}) that takes precedence.

 The timeout string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.

 ### max_attempts

-Sets a maximum limit on attempts to sending alert notifications.
-Default value is `3`.
-If it's `3` (the default) then the [respective legacy option]({{< relref "#max_attempts-1">}}) is applied
+Sets a maximum number of times we'll attempt to evaluate an alert rule before giving up on that evaluation.
+The default value is `3`.
+This option has a [legacy version in the alerting section]({{< relref "#max_attempts-1">}}) that takes precedence.

 ### min_interval

 Sets the minimum interval to enforce between rule evaluations.
-Default value is `10s` which equals the scheduler interval.
+The default value is `10s` which equals the scheduler interval.
 Rules will be adjusted if they are less than this value or if they are not multiple of the scheduler interval (10s).
 Higher values can help with resource management as we'll schedule fewer evaluations over time.
 This option has [a legacy version in the alerting section]({{< relref "#min_interval_seconds">}}) that takes precedence.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.